 FIGURE 8.
-Isolating the ADC Clock from other Circuitry with a Clock Tree pins).
-Exceeding these limits on even a transient basis may cause faulty or erratic operation.
+Isolating the ADC Clock from other Circuitry with a Clock Tree cause faulty or erratic operation.
 It is not uncommon for high speed digital components (e.g., 74F and 74AC devices) to exhibit overshoot or undershoot that goes above the power supply or below ground.
-A resistor of about 50Ω to 100Ω in series with any offending digital input, close to the signal source, will eliminate the problem.
+A resistor of about 47Ω to 100Ω in series with any offending digital input, close to the signal source, will eliminate the problem.